tomwillfixit/GithubActions-Docker/README.md

 # GithubActions-Docker

-Update Docker on the Github Actions VM

-Just testing.
+Simple example of extending the Docker CLI and using GitHub Actions to build/test.